 The small museum of the Taiping Kingdom

-Mural of the suffering of the people
+Murals of the Taiping rebels and the suffering of the people

 Opium lamps, pipes, trays and silver ingots.